calebjmatthews/endless-desert/concept.md

 ## Field Notes:
   - Required for many research options of difficulty 2 and higher
   - You can gain some Field Notes from observing buildings or the sky.
-These take 1000 knowledge, 100 parchment, 10 ink, and 1 hour of study to produce
+These take 1000 knowledge, 400 papyrus, 80 ink, and 1 hour of study to produce
     -  Notes on the Boundless Sky (sky during day)
-    -  Notes on the [direction] Stars (25% chance during night)
+    -  Notes on Stars Beyond Counting (sky during night)
     -  Notes on Flowing Water (Cistern)
-    -  Notes on the Recalcitrant Earth (Clay Pit, Sand Pit, Press, etc)
+    -  Notes on the Reluctant Earth (Clay Pit, Sand Pit, Press, etc)
     -  Notes on Scintillating Heat (Drying Yard, Furnace, etc)
     -  Notes on Gentle Cultivation (Lentil Field, Quail Pen, etc)